 Mets vs. D-backs Highlights

-Harrison Bader and the Mets take on Corbin Carroll and the D-backs on August 28, 2024
+Francisco Lindor and the Mets take on Randal Grichuk and the D-backs on August 29, 2024

-Harrison Bader and the Mets take on Corbin Carroll and the D-backs on August 28, 2024
+Francisco Lindor and the Mets take on Randal Grichuk and the D-backs on August 29, 2024

+Only 26 years old, Aiyuk is already one of the most impactful wide receivers in the league, and the 49ers seemed to realize it.

+The 49ers will retain their leading receiver from last season, after all.

 The Bengals might want to get out their checkbook to get Ja'Marr Chase back in the fold.